GM accelerates 'Project V' to build ventilators in Indiana

 First parts need to be delivered by suppliers to GM by April 6, the sources said.
 Supplier production could begin “within the next 2-3 weeks,” Amin said in his email.
 It was not clear when GM might begin production.

-Now Twin City is converting the parts it was making into die casts for higher-volume production as the volume target has gone from making parts for 150 ventilators a month to as many as 20,000, he said.

-Such a conversion would normally have taken 12 weeks to complete, Olson said, but is being done in one week as employees work almost non-stop.
-In addition, Twin City and rivals are sharing intellectual property to speed the process.
-“Luckily, we had a nice jump on this,” Olson said.

 On Friday, GM and Ventec Life Systems said they were teaming up to increase Ventec’s production of desperately needed ventilators.

+“By tapping their expertise, GM is enabling us to get more ventilators to more hospitals much faster,” Ventec Chief Executive Chris Kiple said on Friday.

 At the time, GM Chief Executive Mary Barra said the automaker would explore other ways to help beyond helping Ventec scale up production.

-Ford declined to comment on its efforts, but suppliers said the No. 2 U.S. automaker is part of a task force on face masks.

-On Sunday, Fiat Chrysler Automobile NV (FCA) (FCHA.MI) (FCAU.N) CEO Mike Manley told employees in an email that the Italian-American automaker would start converting one of its China plants to make face masks in the coming weeks and ultimately make over 1 million masks a month.

-Musk said the day before that he had had a long engineering discussion with Medtronic PLC (MDT.N) about ventilators.

-He also said Sunday that Tesla also is working on getting other types of personal protective equipment and he told a hospital the company was sending masks and supplies.

-Reporting by Ben Klayman, additional reporting by David Shepardson in Washington; Editing by Chizu Nomiyama and Nick Zieminski
+Reporting by Ben Klayman; Editing by Chizu Nomiyama and Nick Zieminski